httpwg/http-extensions/draft-ietf-httpbis-replay.md

 Consistent treatment of a request that arrives in - or partially in - early data is critical to avoiding inappropriate processing of replayed requests.
-If a request is not safe to process before the TLS handshake completes, then all instances of the server need to agree and either reject the request or delay processing.
+If a request is not safe to process before the TLS handshake completes, then all instances of the server (including gateways) need to agree and either reject the request or delay processing.

 ## Denial of Service